The lack of a development plan is being blamed by opposition councillors for a glut of new housing developments being imposed on the Cotswolds.

 The crisis has left many young families with no hope of buying their own homes.

 Liberal Democrat Shadow Housing Spokesman, Cllr Joe Harris (Park), said: “The Conservatives at Cotswold District Council have failed young people and young families across the area.
-People my age won’t be able to afford a first home in the Cotswolds until we’re . . . → Read More: Call for action over second homes
+People my age won’t be able to afford a first home in the Cotswolds until . . . → Read More: Call for action over second homes

 Cotswold District Council Liberal Democrats are taking part in the Cirencester Parking Partnership with the aim of promoting a joined up approach to parking management in Cirencester, both on-street and off-street.